 One afternoon I was sitting on the beach in El Nido just staring out into the sea in appreciation.
 A group of little girls came up to me and asked "malungkot ka?"
 (Are you sad?)
 I was actually quite content, and was appreciating the stunning view before me.
 This question, because I was alone, perfectly illustrates one of the key differences between the Philippines and the western world.

-Filipino children owe their parents everything.
-Of course, the most mentioned difference is sending our parents to a "center for the elderly" when they get
+Traditionally, Filipino children owe their parents everything.
+Of course, the most mentioned difference is sending our parents to a "center for the elderly" when

 "ULTRA" MODESTY - AND ITS POSSIBLE NEGATIVE EFFECTS?